 - First Calling/First Called—The first calling number and the first called number are both captured at the start of a call.
 A number is not captured if its check box is cleared.
 Instead, the second calling number or the second called number is captured.

-- Display Contacts in User’s Time Zone—This check box controls the Date, Time, and Time Zone fields on the Recordings and Contact Queue pages.
-All time-and-date filters (for example, Time Range and Specific Date) always search for contacts in the time zone of the capture source, even if this check box is selected.
+- Display Contacts in User’s Time Zone—This check box controls the Date and Time Zone fields on the Recordings and Contact Queue pages.
+All time filters (for example, Time Range) always search for contacts in the time zone of the capture source, even if this check box is selected.

 - Smart Desktop Client - Screen Recording Priority—After saving any change to this setting, you must log in to the server where the CTI service is running and restart the CTI service for the change to take effect.